Chennyisafrag/homebridge-switchmate-ble/README.md

 This plugin lets you group switches to manage three-way switches.
 It also optionally exposes your devices via HTTP, with and without authentication.

 #### Finding your Switchmate
-Run `switchmate-ble find` to find the Switchmate devices around you.
+Navigate to the plugin directory and run `node switchmate-ble find` to find the Switchmate devices around you.
 This would list the `id` and version of the devices found.
 * `v1` devices need to be paired before they can be operated.
 Use `switchmate-ble pair ID`, replacing "ID" with the `id` of your version 1 switch, to get the `authCode`.
 * `v3` devices don't use pairing!!!